-I love when I come across a recipe that is not only yummy but LOOKS like it took you hours to make…when it really took just minutes.
+I love when I come across a recipe like Italian Stuffed Shells with Ground Beef, that is not only yummy but it LOOKS like you spent hours preparing it, when it really took just minutes.
 I’ve always assumed stuffed shells were too time consuming to allow into my life…but, I was wrong.
 Oh, so wrong.
 These Italian Stuffed Shells have earned themselves a permanent position in my “Made Before & Loved A Lot” recipe binder.

 Stuffed Italian Shells

 - 2 cups or 15 oz. ricotta cheese

 - 3 cups Mozzarella cheese divide 1/2 cup out

 - 1/4 cup freshly chopped parsley

 - 2 tsp.
 Italian seasoning